-Nursing, the largest of the health professions, is founded on a commitment of service to others and focuses on the health and well being of society.
+Nursing is founded on a commitment of service to others and focuses on the health and well being of society.
 Nursing practice involves four areas: promoting health and wellness, preventing illness, restoring health, and care of the dying.

 The nursing program at St. Olaf College offers students the opportunity to enjoy a St. Olaf education, earn a bachelor of arts degree with a major in nursing, enroll in nursing courses with students outside the major, and have clinical learning experiences in a wide variety of local and Twin Cities medical and health care centers, long-term care facilities, community agencies, home health, and other facilities.
 By combining the values of the individual and a liberal arts background with the acquisition of professional knowledge and nursing skills, the nursing program integrates development of the whole person, a commitment to life-long learning, and service to others with a holistic approach to the practice of professional nursing.